drews54/Discord-Music-Bot/README.md

 ## Build and deploy

 If you want to build the container yourself:
-1. Download the .zip of `Docker` branch and extract it
+1. Download the .zip of this branch and extract it
 2. Run `docker build -t discord-music-bot .` in the extracted directory
 3. Create a text file in the same directory, populate it with your discord bot token and chat prefixes as shown below:
 ```env